kaiomagalhaes/blog/en/docker.md

 --link myapp_db:db myapp /bin/bash -l
 ```

-Now you have the machine running.
+Now you have the container running and connected to your database via the --link flag. the -p flag exposes port 3000 from the container to port 3000 on your host machine.
+Your environment variables are set via the -e flag. -ti gives you an interactive terminal waiting for you from within your container. -v is going to connect your current directory to the /share directory inside the container.

 Oh but how do I access it?
 It is easy, just run:

 `docker exec -it myapp bash`

-As you have access to your application you just need to setup it e.g: `bundle install`
+Now you'll be in the /share folder of your container which is shared with your application's directory on your host machine.
+You have access to your application from within the container!
+You just need to setup it e.g: bundle install, rake db:create and so on.

 To be able to create and work with the database you need to setup your config/database.yml to be like